seifhussam/MARLClassification/documentation.md

 - Can be used to format metrics
 - Defines the class Meter that stores a list of processed results, which can be limited by a window_size argument
 - Defines the class ConfusionMeter which includes functions to calculates metrics such as confusion matrix, precision, and recall.
 It can also save an image of the confusion matrix

+## **marl_classification/options.py**:
+- Organizes the options from the run line into MainOptions, TrainOptions, EvalOptions and InferOptions NamedTuple classes